Isaac P. Gray: Family and background

-Issac Pusey Gray was born on October 18, 1828, in Chester County, Pennsylvania, the son of John and Hannah Worthington Gray, two Quaker innkeepers.
+Isaac Pusey Gray was born on October 18, 1828, in Chester County, Pennsylvania, the son of John and Hannah Worthington Gray, two Quaker innkeepers.
 At age eight, his family moved to Urbana, Ohio and in 1842 to New Madison, Ohio.
 In New Madison, Gray first attended common school and obtained some formal education.
 After school he became a clerk in a dry-goods store, and later became the owner of the store after purchasing it from his former boss.
 He married Eliza Jaqua on September 8, 1850, and the couple had four sons.
 Two of them died in infancy, but the other two grew up to become lawyers.

 Gray and his family moved to Union City, Indiana in 1855 where he opened a new store.
 He soon became involved in local politics and became prominent in his community.
 He began to study law on his own in his spare time and was admitted to the bar in 1861.
 He later said that he studied law to further his political career, which was very important in Indiana politics at that time.

 American Civil War

 Only a month after he opened a law office the American Civil War began, and Gray set out to raise a company of volunteers.
-He entered the Union army as a Colonel and given command of the 4th Regiment Indiana Cavalry in the fall of 1862.
+He entered the Union army as a Colonel and given command of the 77th Indiana Infantry Regiment (later the 4th Indiana Cavalry Regiment) in the fall of 1862.
 He led his regiment against forces under Confederate General John Hunt Morgan near Munfordville, Kentucky in December 1862.
 He served for about a year before resigning from the army after being denied a promotion.

 When Morgan's Raid into Indiana in July 1863 occurred, Gray was given command of a regiment of the Indiana Legion to help repel the invasion.
 His unit was disbanded after about a week, once Morgan was forced to flee the state.
 Gray remained in the militia after the raid, taking a command role in his region, but saw no action.
 After the war he returned to his law practice.

-Republican

 Early political career

 Gray began to become moderately wealthy and expanded his business interest into grain processing and banking.
 He was one of the founding members of the Citizens Bank in Union City in 1865.
 He continued to be interested in politics, and decided to run for public office.
 He had been a Whig before the party collapsed in the mid-1850s, and decided to become a Republican following the war.
 In his first run for office, he competed against George Washington Julian in the Republican primary, hoping to become a candidate for Congress, but was defeated in 1866.